-In this one-hour webinar for College Week, Ginger Fay, a Director at Applerouth, and Kim Lifton, President and Co-founder of Wow Writing Workshop, peeked into the first four steps of the Wow process and shared Wow’s best college essay writing tips.
+In this one-hour webinar for College Week, Ginger Fay, a former Director at Applerouth, and Kim Lifton, President and Co-founder of Wow Writing Workshop, peeked into the first four steps of the Wow process and shared Wow’s best college essay writing tips.
 We’ve summarized some of the main points of the webinar in this blog.
 You’ll want to consider watching the whole thing to gain even more insights into Wow’s signature college essay-writing process.

 Kim Discusses Wow’s “Secret” College Essay Writing Tips